filiperecharte/SpaceInvaders/docs/README.md

 ### Data class
 We use Data class in [Size](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/geometry/Size.java), [Vector](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/geometry/Vector.java), [Pixel](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/image/Pixel.java), [Box](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Box.java), [Element](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Element.java), [Enemy](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Enemy.java) and [Fragment](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Fragment.java).
 The classes [Enemy](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Enemy.java) and [Fragment](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Fragment.java) are incompleted at this point and we will add behaviors later in the project.
-The remaining classes, we will, for example, implement methods like **equals()** to verify if two objects of the same class are equals.
-However, as those classes are the bases of the project, we would like to keep as simple as possible, with few behavior, since they do not know anything about the game.
+In the remaining classes, we will, for example, implement methods like **equals()** to verify if two objects of the same class are equal.
+However, as those classes are the base of the project, we would like to keep them as simple as possible, with a few behavior, since they do not know anything about the game.

 **Notes**</br>
 We have some **Speculative Generality** code smells in our code because there are objects in our game that are not used yet but we are sure that they will be update and used in the future since they are essential for our game to be playable: the [Wall](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/wall/Wall.java) class, the [Enemy](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Enemy.java) class and every class related to them like creators and renderers.